Height Percentile Calculator

 With the help of our height percentile calculator you can calculate what percentile of the population your height falls in, what percentage of people of the same gender, age & country are shorter or taller than you.
 The calculator can also be used for infants, toddlers and children, including newborn babies.
 The results from the calculator do not constitute health advice.
 Always consult a certified physician before taking any action related to your health or the health of your children.

 To use the tool, first, select a biological sex (gender), then enter the current age of the person: type in whole years manually and select the number of months by rounding to the nearest whole month.
 For a newborn, enter zeroes in both years and months.
 Enter the person's height in feet and inches or in cm or meters.
 If doing this for your child or toddler, enter their age and height.
 Then select the country with whose population you want to compare the height.
-For adults this should be the country they have spent most of their child and teenage years in, if you want a fair comparison.
+For adult men and women this should be the country they have spent most of their child and teenage years in, if you want a fair comparison.
 Finally, press "Calculate Height Percentile" to see which percentile the person falls in.

 Data for infants and children up to 24 months is based on the World Health Organization Child Growth Standards.
 Data for children older than 23 months and teenagers is from the United States NHANES population survey used to compile the CDC Growth Charts and thus "United States" is the only option available in the country selector if you input an age in this range.
 Adult height data is from various sources, mostly national surveys of the respective countries: currently 116 of them, including the U.S., Canada, Mexico, most European countries, and others.
 Comparing your height to the correct country average is important since average height varies considerably between countries due to genetic and environmental factors.